Henry Aurand: Between the wars

 From August 17, 1930, to June 30, 1931, Aurand was one of the two Ordnance Department officers to attend the Army War College that academic year.
 He produced a study of Germany's mobilization during World War I, and one of the British Zeebrugge Raid.
-He returned to Washington, DC, where he worked on a special study.
+He returned to Washington, D.C., where he worked on a special study.
 He then produced a new ordnance field manual.
 He was critical of the Army's mobilization policies, and advocated replacement of horse-drawn transport with motor vehicles.
 This was followed by duty at the Watertown Arsenal, Raritan Arsenal and Aberdeen Proving Ground.

-With the help of his West Point classmate Eisenhower, who was now the aide-de-camp to the Chief of Staff, General Douglas MacArthur, Aurand secured an appointment to the War College faculty.
+With the help of his West Point classmate Eisenhower, who was now the aide-de-camp to the Army Chief of Staff, General Douglas MacArthur, Aurand secured an appointment to the War College faculty.
 On February 2, 1933, he married Elizabeth (Betty) Steele from Shamokin, Pennsylvania.
 They had a daughter, Linda.
-At the War College he taught the taught a course on "Supply and Transportation in the Theatre of Operations".
+At the War College he taught a course on "Supply and Transportation in the Theatre of Operations".
 He was critical of the make up of the faculty, which he felt contained too many men from the combat arms.
-Of the seven most important posts—the commandant (Lieutenant General Malin Craig), assistant commandant and five directors—five were from the cavalry arm.
-He was promoted to lieutenant colonel April 1, 1936.
+Of the seven most important posts—the commandant (Major General Malin Craig), assistant commandant and five directors—five were from the cavalry arm.
+He was promoted to lieutenant colonel on April 1, 1936.
 This was followed by a tour of duty at the Picatinny Arsenal from June 28, 1937, to September 6, 1939, when he left to attend the Army Industrial College.

 At the Army Industrial College, Aurand had assisted in the production and development of an industrial mobilization plan, but he had been critical of the process.
 He argued that the notion of defining grand strategy (ends), determining how to pursue it (ways), and then deciding what resources can be applied (means), had the process backwards: the means should be determined first, and realistic ways and ends derived from them.
 He believed that logistics was the decisive factor in modern warfare, and rejected the cautious assumption that the public would not countenance the creation of the machinery for industrial mobilization in peacetime.
 He submitted an article to the Army Ordnance journal in which he attacked the Ordnance Department's approach to ammunition design.
 While the editor liked the article, the Office of the Chief of Ordnance deemed it too controversial, and refused permission for its publication.